Apache Avro: Avro IDL

 In addition to supporting JSON for type and protocol definitions, Avro includes experimental support for an alternative interface description language (IDL) syntax known as Avro IDL.
 Previously known as GenAvro, this format is designed to ease adoption by users familiar with more traditional IDLs and programming languages, with a syntax similar to C/C++, Protocol Buffers and others.

 Logo

-The Apache Avro logo is from the defunct British aircraft manufacturer Avro (originally A.V.
+The original Apache Avro logo was from the defunct British aircraft manufacturer Avro (originally A.V.
 Roe and Company).

-Football team Avro F.C. uses the same logo.
+The Apache Avro logo was updated to an original design in late 2023.